mobahug/CRUD_App_AS/README.md

     6. All the changes that user has made to the collection must be preserved on a page reload.
     7. The application (front and backend) can be started with a single command in terminal

 ## How to use it

   After cloning the repository

-      cd client/

-  then

-      npm start
+    make start

-  On another terminal got to:

-      cd server/

-  then

-      node index.js

 Open in browser

       http://localhost:3000/

 ### Installation documentation:

     npm create-react-app